zenml-io/template-e2e-batch/README.md

 The process of loading data is similar to training, even the same step function is used, but with the `is_inference` flag.

-But inference flow has an important difference - there is no need to fit preprocessing `Pipeline`, rather we need to reuse one fitted during training on the train set, to ensure that the model object gets the expected input.
-To do so we will use [ExternalArtifact](https://docs.zenml.io/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines#pass-any-kind-of-data-to-your-steps) with lookup by `model_artifact_name` only to get the preprocessing pipeline fitted during the quality assurance training run.
-This is possible, since we configured batch inference pipeline to run inside a Model Control Plane version context.
+But inference flow has an important difference - there is no need to fit preprocessing sklearn `Pipeline`, rather we need to reuse one fitted during training on the train set, to ensure that the model object gets the expected input.
+To do so we will use [ExternalArtifact](https://docs.zenml.io/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines#pass-any-kind-of-data-to-your-steps) with lookup by `model_artifact_name` only to get the preprocessing pipeline fitted during the quality-assured training run.
+This is possible since we configured the batch inference pipeline to run inside a Model Control Plane version context.
 <details>
   <summary>Code snippet 💻</summary>